TCR Registration Mastery

 • All PHI transmission requires explicit patient consent beyond TCPA opt-in

 "Your diabetes medication is ready for pickup at CVS Pharmacy on Main St. Reply STOP to opt out."
-(Contains PHI - medication name reveals condition)
+(Contains PHI)

 Financial Services